fenago/ansible-course/md/Lab_8.md

 In the preceding code block, we can see that the long-running task is left running and the next task polls its status until the conditions we set are met.
 In this case, we can see that the task finished successfully and the overall play result was successful.
-Asynchronous actions are especially useful for large downloads, package updates, and other tasks that might take a long time to run.
-You may find them useful in your playbook development, especially in more complex infrastructures.

-With this under our belt, let\'s take a look at another advanced technique that might be useful in large infrastructures---performing rolling updates with Ansible.

 Control play execution for rolling updates